Spamziesagcan/db-update/README.md

 ---

 Thank you for reviewing this project.
-For questions or suggestions, please contact [Your Name] or check the source repository.
+For questions or suggestions, please contact meor check the source repository.